 The moment you begin your long-awaited journey and finally indulge in your first welcome drink with the backdrop of a magnificent beach your tummy begins to rumble and groan – one of the first signs that your holiday is quite literally going down the drain!
-Traveller’s diarrhoea is probably one of the most common diseases that you can suffer from overseas.
-On average, every second tourist is haunted by Montezuma’s revenge, whereas the incidence varies quite strongly depending on your destination: The lower the standards of hygiene in your holiday destination and the higher the temperatures (germs thrive best at body temperature – i.e. 37°C), the more likely you are to take an unwanted break from your holidays.
-The intestines of the locals are used to the variety of germs – however, within the first two weeks, tourists encounter these „local“ bacteria and viruses for the first time and are more susceptible towards diarrhoea and other complaints.
+Traveller’s diarrhoea is probably one of the most common problems that you can suffer from overseas.
+On average, every second tourist has such tummy troubles, however, the incidence varies quite strongly depending on your destination: The lower the standards of hygiene in your holiday destination and the higher the temperatures (germs thrive best at body temperature – i.e. 37°C), the more likely you are to take an unwanted break from your holidays.
+The intestines of the locals are used to the bacterial diversity – however, within the first two weeks, when tourists encounter these „local“ bacteria and viruses for the first time, they are more susceptible towards diarrhoea and other intestinal complaints.

 Traveller’s diarrhoea as an unwanted souvenir

-So-called enterotoxigenic Escherichia coli, short ETEC-bacteria, are primarily responsible for diarrhoea.
+Enterotoxigenic Escherichia coli, short ETEC-bacteria, are primarily responsible for diarrhoea.
 They produce toxins that cause watery diarrhoea, nausea, and vomiting.
-But thankfully these complaints only last a few days: The most ETEC-strains are self-limiting – i.e., they are removed from the intestines together with the watery faeces.
+Thankfully these problems usually only last a few days: The most ETEC-strains are self-limiting – i.e., they are removed from the intestines together with the faeces.
 Most infections are not dangerous, although they do ruin our holiday by confining us to our hotel rooms instead of tanning on the beach.

-However, the whole thing becomes more complicated when pathogenic germs that really feel at home in the intestines and intestinal wall come into play: Salmonella, Shigella, Campylobacter, and Giardia lamblia all cause severe infections in the digestive tract, especially when the intestines are vulnerable because of the pre-holiday stress and already have a damaged intestinal wall: This so-called „Leaky Gut“ allows germs to settle down in the intestinal wall and, therefore, don’t leave the body that quickly either.
+However, the whole thing becomes more complicated when pathogenic germs that really feel at home in our intestines and intestinal wall come into play: Salmonella, Shigella, Campylobacter, and Giardia lamblia all cause severe infections in the digestive tract, especially when the intestines are vulnerable due to pre-holiday stress and potentially weakened intestinal wall: This so-called „Leaky Gut“ allows bad bacteria to settle in the intestinal wall and, therefore, they don’t leave the body that quickly either.

-Whoever suffers from a complicated case of traveller’s diarrhoea while on holiday has to face long-term consequences and brings the germ home as an unwanted souvenir.
-Up to 10% of all the afflicted develop chronic traveller’s diarrhoea that can last even weeks after the holiday is over.
-Another complication is the postinfectious irritable bowel syndrome with long-lasting stomach cramps, flatulence, and diarrhoea.
+If you suffer from a complicated case of traveller’s diarrhoea while on holiday, then you may have to face long-term consequences, as you may bring the bad bacteria home as an unwanted souvenir.
+Up to 10% of those affected develop chronic traveller’s diarrhoea that can last even weeks after the holiday is over.
+Another complication is postinfectious irritable bowel syndrome with long-lasting stomach cramps, flatulence, and diarrhoea.
 A gift that everyone could do without!

-Better safe than sorry – tipps on how to avoid traveller’s diarrhoea
+Better safe than sorry – tips on how to avoid traveller’s diarrhoea

 The best way to prepare yourself against traveller’s diarrhoea is to follow these simple hygiene rules while on holiday overseas – after all, you want to have beautiful memories of your holidays and not the toilets.